 But for the interference by the higher-ups in the police force who came to the scene, he would have been given the breathalyzer test.

-There wouldn't be a controversy here over whether he was under the influence of ambien and another drug or whether he'd been consuming adult beverages earlier that night.
+There wouldn't be a controversy here over whether he was under the influence of Ambien and another drug or whether he'd been consuming adult beverages earlier that night.

-The gaps in this story are beginning to show up now, and uh we might get the actual truth of this in time.
+The gaps in this story are beginning to show up now, and we might get the actual truth of this in time.

-I also I don't I don't believe that Patrick Kennedy's medical records should be splashed all over the media, and I don't believe he should be investigated for three years.
+I also, I don't believe that Patrick Kennedy's medical record should be splashed all over the media, and I don't believe he should be investigated for three years, and I don't think he should be subjected to leaks about all kinds of crimes that he didn't commit.

-You must understand I don't do anything I do to cause people to have a certain reaction.
+You must understand, I don't do anything I do to cause people to have a certain reaction.

-I'm the guy who's constantly warning Republicans you can't make the left your friends, you can't make the Democrats your friends.
+I'm the guy who's constantly warning Republicans, you can't make the left your friends.

 They're not.

-They'll come bat their eyelashes at you and take you to lunch and dinner, but they resent that you're here and they resent that you're in power.
+They'll come bat their eyelashes at you and take you to lunch and dinner, but they resent that you're here and they resent that you're in power and don't make, you know, don't fall for the notion that all you got to do is moderate a little bit or whatever and they'll end up liking you.

-That's not how you do it.
+It's not how you do it.

-Uh I'm simply reacting to this based on my own life experiences.
+I'm simply reacting to this based on my own life experiences.

-They've done a poll out there, folks.
+Now, from the San Francisco Chronicle, they've done a poll out there, folks.

-It's a Zogby poll for the uh Center for Immigration Studies, and it's reported here in the San Francisco Chronicle today, probably in a number of other places.
+It's a Zogby poll for the Center for Immigration Studies, and it's reported here in the San Francisco Chronicle today, probably in a number of other places.

 Likely American voters by a wide margin, likely American voters by a wide margin prefer a plan to get tough on illegal immigrants over one that would put them on a path to citizenship.

-By contrast, 43% favored a plan being debated in the Senate that would allow uh the estimated 11 to 12 million illegal immigrants who are already here to apply for citizenship.
+By contrast, 43% favored a plan being debated in the Senate that would allow the estimated 11 to 12 million illegal immigrants who are already here to apply for citizenship.

 It will also double the number of future green cards.